 Position Stock Retention Amount

-Position CEO 4 times executive's base salary
+CEO 4 times executive's base salary

 President 2 times executive's base salary

 Other Executive Officers 1 time executive's base salary

 Directors 3 times director's annual retainer

 Each executive officer or director has five years to attain the required stock ownership.
-Stock ownership includes shares of common stock, vested RSUs, and vested RSUs in a deferred equity plan.
+Stock ownership includes shares of common stock, vested restricted stock units ("RSUs") and vested PRSUs in a deferred equity plan.
 All executive officers and directors have met or are on track to meet the stock ownership guidelines.
 The Compensation Committee of the Board monitors compliance with this policy and will take any actions necessary to ensure compliance.